Battery backup vs. generator: which one earns its keep?

 | Solar-Plus-Storage (Solar panels + home battery) | A full home energy system pairing rooftop solar with a battery that recharges from sunlight during outages | Solar energy + grid as needed | ✅ Yes | ✅ Yes (when properly sized) | Multi-day outage protection, long-term energy savings, maximum resilience |

 When you’re comparing systems, it helps to look beyond the sticker price.
-Batteries and fuel generators differ not only in upfront costs but also in how much they cost to operate and maintain over time.
-Incentives for clean energy can narrow the gap even more, especially when you pair a battery with solar to install a full solar-plus-storage system.
+Batteries and fuel generators differ not only in upfront costs but also in how much they cost to operate and maintain over time — and only one of them can actually pay you back.

 Upfront costs